goran-mahovlic/Radiona_Donationbox/README.md

 You will need to program your coin selector to accept your coins https://www.sparkfun.com/products/11719
+Do not connect coin selector directly on rasp, con selector on pulse pin has 5V output, rasp can only handle 3.3V Schematics for lowering voltage will be available soon...

 donationbox.py saves money in sqlite database, update money shoud be added to update money on remote myssql database so data could be available from internet.